-Will there be complications?
+After the Hymenoplasty, will there be complications?

 - Pain at/or around the surgical wound may be felt as soon as the anesthetic wears off, which is relieved by pain medications prescribed (in the first 2-3 days).
 You should take a rest to monitor the symptoms and should refrain from working because it may cause bruising and severe pain.
 If you experience more pain, please do not be hesitant to come to see Dr. Vitasna.

 - Abnormal bleeding which may lead to blood clot formation is very seldom noted and occurs in 1 out of 100 surgeries.
 Because of the use of small dissolving suture this may lead to the risk of post-operative complication such as bleeding from the surgical wound, possibly caused by walking or other activities.
 In this connection Aspirin and other anti-coagulant drugs should be avoided at least 10 days before and after the scheduled surgery.

 - After the surgery, you may have abnormal vaginal discharge or curd like discharge as a result of vaginal fungi, possibly following taking antibiotic to avoid postoperative infection and needing anti-fungal medication.